kaitlinswanson/battleship_project/README.md

 # battleship_project
-The goal of this project is to practice TDD.
+The goal of this project is to create a working game of battleship.
+In this project, I learned more about organizing code, better use of Math.random, and how to set up 'drag and drop' items.